 In 1994, Amelia co-initiated the two-year MA Music Therapy course at Anglia Ruskin University.
 She gives weekly music therapy lectures and workshops on her special areas of clinical expertise which include autism, developmental difficulties, child psychiatry, working with families and diagnostic assessments.
 She also teaches single line clinical improvisation and is particularly interested in encouraging students to use orchestral instruments in their music therapy work.

-As co-editor of two recent books, Amelia has encouraged and supported other music therapists to write about clinical approaches with families and working in schools.
-Two of her books have been translated into other languages including Russian, Greek, Japanese and French.
-Amelia is regularly asked to present her work both in the UK and abroad and has been invited to give 13 keynote speeches at music therapy conferences.
+As co-editor of three recent books, Amelia has encouraged and supported other music therapists to write about clinical approaches with families and working in schools.
+The latest book, published in 2015, gathered together case studies from 57 music therapists all over the world, reporting on how they used their first orchestral instrument in their work.
+Three of her books have been translated into other languages including Russian, Greek, Japanese, Korean and French.
+Amelia is regularly asked to present her work both in the UK and abroad and has been invited to give 15 keynote speeches at music therapy conferences.

 Oldfield, A., Bell, K., and Poole, J.A., 2012.
 Three Families and Three Music therapists; Reflections on Short-term Music Therapy in Child and Family Psychiatry.
 Nordic Journal of Music Therapy, 21(3), pp.250-267.

 Oldfield, A., 2011.
 Exploring Issues of Control through Interactive Improvised Music Making.
 In: Meadows, T. (Ed.).
 Developments in Music Therapy Practice: Case Examples.
 USA: Barcellona Publishers, pp.104-118.